giorgiopapini/nanocli/README.md

 - Zero external dependencies
 - (~800) lines of code in a single '.c' file

+Easycli is currently available only for Unix-like operating systems conforming to the POSIX standard.

 ## How to use it
 The Easycli API consists of three functions: one to retrieve a line of input when enter key is pressed, one to prompt for specific information, and one to safely print formatted content.
 The ```example.c``` file should give you enough info to use the library.
 The following is an explanation of each function.